ceramicnetwork/docs/docs/docs/advanced/standards/accounts/3id-did.md

 # **3ID DID Accounts**

+---
+⚠️ ⚠️ ⚠️ The 3ID DID Method has been deprecated.
+Please use DID PKH using [DID Session](https://did.js.org/docs/authorization)! ⚠️ ⚠️ ⚠️

+---

 The 3ID DID Method (CIP-79) is a Ceramic-native account which can be used to authenticate to Ceramic to perform transactions on streams.